Matt-Adventure-Ardeche/staffhandbook/docs/policies/monitoring.md

 - [ ] <span style="color:red">ToDo.!</span>

-Monitoring is a fundamental part of our Safety Management System, and as Adventure Ardeche moves to a Safety by Design system.
-Compliance with policies & risk awareness will be checked as a primary part of the process.
+Monitoring is a fundamental part of our Safety Management System.
+As Adventure Ardeche moves to a Safety by Design system, compliance with policies & risk awareness will be checked as a primary part of the process.

 Quality assurance is a secondary, but fundamental, part of the process, with a focus on client care & customer satisfaction.